teamconclude/blueprints/README.md

 Blueprints let teams implement workflows directly in Slack, for example:

-- Responding to helpdesk inquires
+- Respond to helpdesk inquires
-- Managing IT incidents
+- Manage incidents
+- Make team decisions
-- Processing recruitment candidates
+- Process recruitment candidates
+- Handle customer escalations
+- And much more

 A blueprint specifies a workflow's information content, and how it is presented and shared.
-The goal of this document is to teach you how to create your own custom blueprints for <a href="https://concludeapp.com"> Conclude</a>.
+The goal of this document is to teach you how to create your own custom blueprints for <a href="https://concludeapp.com">Conclude</a>.

 Blueprints are expressed in JSON.
 You don't need to be a hard core developer to make your own blueprints.
 Start out with existing blueprints and experiment in your own